ToPeter/ContractBasedDevelopment_cba/README.md

 small program, that uses the account class.
 The report should besides from a git url to the project include a short textual description on how the code contract should be interpreted.

+##TOBIAS WORK

+-short textual description on how the code contract should be interpreted